Smug2f/3arthh4ck-Client-/README.md

     * List the downloaded versions with `versions -refresh`.
     * Launch the game with `launch <id of the forge version> -id`.

 9. You are now done with the server.
-Just follow the steps after 7. in the docker setup.
+Just follow the steps after 7. in the docker setup.ok
 </details>